-The land edged shown at Appendix 7c is thus required to enable the development of this multi-storey car-park.
+The land edged shown at Appendix 7c, to the Executive report, is thus required to enable the development of this multi-storey car-park.
 The parties within the area are aware that the Council are considering the future planning of the area and notices under section 16 of the Local Government (Miscellaneous Provisions) Act 1976 have been served requiring information as to ownership of the properties.